 In 2007, the field class of the Dendroecological Fieldweek established a crossdated age of 324 years for tree GMX307, in the Great Smoky Mountains National Park, Tennessee (Pederson 2008).
 Tree LAW38 had a crossdated age of 314 years, and was alive when collected in 1980 at Lake Winona Natural Area, Arkansas by D. Stahle and G. Hawks (NCDC 2006).
 It would be interesting to know if this tree survives.

-The epithet echinata means "spiny", but it is not clear what Miller was referring to; perhaps the mature seed cones.
+The epithet echinata means "spiny", likely in reference to the mature seed cones.

 American Forests 1996.
 The 1996-1997 National Register of Big Trees.
 Washington, DC: American Forests.